FHIR/sql-on-fhir/sql-on-fhir.md

 ## Logical Representation for SQL Users
 This proposal focuses on a logical representation of FHIR as seen from an SQL user.
 This may either be a direct reflection of a physical data store, or a dynamic view over a different physical representation, depending on the design of the underlying system.
 This allows a logical view to best fit the intuitions of a user querying the data while preserving potential physical optimization underneath.

+## Simplified, Reproducible Projections
+A great experience for SQL users is a central goal of this effort.
+Therefore, we expose a simplified view of data using native SQL constructs, accepting that this view may not reflect all information in the original FHIR data.
+This has a few implications, including:

+* Numeric types are represented as numbers in the database, so the original precision may not be visible (e.g., the original data may have been 1.23 or 1.230).
+* The base "id" fields on structures are removed, as they are rarely used and would add a lot of noise to the SQL schema.
+* Contained structures are not supported.

+Each of these is discussed in more detail below.
+In all cases, users who need this complete information should have access the original FHIR data used to populate the SQL projection.
+This keeps the SQL usage simple for common cases, but all information is still available in cases where it is needed.

 ## JSON and XML Databases vs. Native Encoding
 Several databases directly support JSON and XML types, and the corresponding FHIR